e-south/deg2tfbs/README.md

     **A quick use case:**

     The example above highlights up- and down-regulated genes during *E. coli* growth in M9-acetate versus M9-glucose, using proteomic data from [**Schmidt *et al.***](https://www.nature.com/articles/nbt.3418).
-The `schmidt.py` module processes this dataset to identify DEGs and generate the corresponding MA plot.
+The `schmidt.py` module processes this dataset to identify DEGs and generate the above MA plot.

-    To further increase confidence in DEG selection, we wrote another module in **degfetcher** to threshold on data from [**Treitz *et al.***](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/pmic.201600303), which also collected *E. coli* protein abundance data, grown in either M9-acetate to M9-glucose.
+    To further increase confidence in DEG selection, we also thresholded on data from [**Treitz *et al.***](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/pmic.201600303), which also collected *E. coli* protein abundance data, grown in either M9-acetate to M9-glucose.

     <img src="images/treitz_volcano.png" alt="Treitz Volcano Plot" width="600"/>